elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

 251. And that's it.
 Transmogrification complete.
 Run it.
 In the blue, open the daughter and list her.
-Then open the listing and jump to the "ROUTINES:" section.
+Then open the listing and jump to the "_ROUTINES:_" section.
 This is what you should see there:

 `ROUTINES:`